-The CEAA requires federal departments to conduct environmental assessments (EA) for prescribed projects and activities before providing federal approval or financial support.
 The EA is a planning tool used to identify potential effects of projects or activities on the environment.
 This includes the air, water, land and living organisms, including humans.

 Indian Act

 The Indian Act provides legislation relating to Indians and Lands Reserved for Indians.
 The Indian Act is administered by the Minister of Indian Affairs and Northern Development.